DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxTreeMap/1 Configuration/onHoverChanged.md

 Information about the event.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.model): Object
 The model data.
 Available only if you use Knockout.